-Human Transferrin, is a metallo-binding protein, binds to iron, it is secreted mainly in the hepatocytes.
-Transferrin-positive hepatocytes do not follow a distinct pattern and exist as groups or singularly, even though some propensity towards periportal clustering is seen.
-Human Transferrin can be seen by moderate staining in Kupffer cells in some specimens. ?Immunohistochemical studies demonstrated transferrin in a wide variety of other tissues including stomach, duodenum, gall bladder, thyroid, kidney, male and female reproductive tracts, skin, and in histiocytes.
-Transferrin has diverse roles: it does iron transport across intestinal mucosa; intracellular iron transport; and providing non-specific immunity against microorganisms by chelating free iron.
-Transferrin has also been reported to act as a growth-promoting factor for pituitary tumors and for ?malignant breast tumors and malignant breast tumor show higher transferrin immunoreactivity compared to benign lesions.
+Human Transferrin, an iron-binding protein, is produced mainly in the liver and can be demonstrated within hepatocytes.
+Transferrin-positive hepatocytes occur in groups or singularly and do not follow a distinct pattern, although some tendency towards periportal clustering is observed.
+Moderate staining in Kupffer cells is seen in some specimens.
+Transferrin has also been demonstrated by immunohistology in a wide variety of other tissues including stomach, duodenum, gall bladder, thyroid, kidney, male and female reproductive tracts, skin, and in histiocytes.
+Such widespread occurrence of Transferrin suggests evidence for the diverse roles that it may play such as: iron transport across intestinal mucosa; intracellular iron transport; and providing non-specific immunity against microorganisms by chelating free iron.
+It has been observed that Transferrin may act as a growth-promoting factor for pituitary tumors.
+It has also been observed that malignant breast tumors show higher transferrin immunoreactivity compared to benign lesions.

 |Tissue Type/Cancer Type||